-The HDD currently installed on your system have the following specs:
+The HDD or SSD currently installed on your system have the following specs:

-What type of HDD, or hard drive, is recommended when recording ISOs?
+What type of hard drive is recommended when recording ISOs?

-We recommend recording to a separate HDD, either installed on the desktop system or an external HDD connected via USB 3.0, which adheres to the following specification:
+We recommend recording to a separate HDD, either installed on the desktop system or an external HDD connected via USB 3.0, that adheres to the following specification:

 64 MB Cache